gelicia/tweetSkirt/README.md

 ## tweetSkirt

 This is a repository for all work related to making scrolling, dynamically built strings work on an LED array.
+Then it's about making tweets display on that array, because the internet of things is really about hooking everything up to twitter.

 **Right now, because this is still in development, the database that stores what tweets have been ran already is deleted every time you run the node program.
 For this to run long term for realsies, I need to remove that and also delete any tweets over a couple days old, since the program only finds tweets made in the last day-ish.**

 ### /sparktweet/
 The sparktweet directory is the code that sets up the function on a spark core.
 It exposes a REST call that can be passed a string and a couple other functions will display and scroll it on an LED array.

+It does require the spark neopixel library.
+The file is **buildString.ino** and you are looking for line 972 that has the actual program and not just the character setup.

 The Spark has a 63 length limit on the args being passed in, so to use the REST calls, you will need to do a series of calls.
 The calls need to begin with a 0 or 1 to indicate if it's an admin message or not.
 Of the admin calls, they will need to be either BEGIN to clear out the previous message or END to tell the Spark that you're done appending messages and it can display the whole string.